qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

     #                                     Q: [0.2, 0.2, 0.2, 0.3, 0.4]

     b.play_at("Op3", "qe1", t=2)
-    # t indicates the time index where this new sample should be added
+    # t indicates the time index where these new samples should be added
     # The baked waveform is now I: [0.3, 0.3, 1.3, 1.3, 1.3]
     #                           Q: [0.2, 0.2, 2.2, 2.3, 2.4]

-At the baking exit, the config will have an updated sample adapted for QUA compilation, according to the padding_method chosen, in this case:
+At the baking exit, the config will have an updated samples adapted for QUA compilation, according to the padding_method chosen, in this case:
 I: [0, 0, 0, 0, 0, 0.3, 0.3, 1.3, 1.3, 1.3, 0, 0, 0, 0, 0, 0],
 Q: [0, 0, 0, 0, 0, 0.2, 0.2, 2.2, 2.3, 2.4, 0, 0, 0, 0, 0, 0]
 ```
-If the time index t is positive, the sample will be added precisely at the index indicated in the existing sample.
+If the time index t is positive, the samples will be added precisely at the index indicated in the existing samples.
-Contrariwise, if the provided index t is negative, we call here automatically the function ``negative_wait()``, which adds the sample at the provided index starting to count from the end of the existing sample:
+Contrariwise, if the provided index t is negative, we call here automatically the function ``negative_wait()``, which adds the samples at the provided index starting to count from the end of the existing samples:
 ```
 with baking(config=config, padding_method="symmetric_r") as b:
     const_Op = [0.3, 0.3, 0.3, 0.3, 0.3]